 And failure has taught me to answer a question of the catechism: Where is God?

-God is not over there somewhere, experienced by the perfect and prayerful and good, but right here, in middle of failures; chocolate instead of prayer; newspapers instead of writing; coat dropped on the living room floor; hello, snooze button.
+God is not over there somewhere, experienced by the perfect and prayerful and good, but right here, in middle of failures; food instead of prayer; newspapers instead of writing; coat dropped on the living room floor; hello, snooze button.

 God is not only encountered in prayer and Bible study.
 He appears, like the beneficent beings of fairy tale, when I most need him.
 In the trenches of struggle.